geraldotech/VueJS_Blogger/geraldox.com-SmartLoader/readme.md

 - 19.07.2023

-  - HTML 5 + Netlify redirect working nice, only a error on console, but working
+  - HTML 5 + Netlify redirect working nice, only a error on console, but working...

 - 18.07.2023